silshack/spring2014/_posts/2014-02-05-ChunxiCodingBat.md

  *2.Logic-1 > date_fashion*

- *I made a mistake at first.
+ I made a mistake at first.
 The logic here is interesting.
- The original version is*
+ The original version is:

   ```
  def date_fashion(you, date):